 Staking

-Staking is a process by which cryptocurrency holders lock their coins or tokens in a wallet to support the security and performance of a blockchain network.
+Staking is a process in which cryptocurrency holders lock their coins or tokens in a wallet to support the security and performance of a blockchain network.

 Tax treatment of staking — clarity for crypto investors